bdeployteam/bdeploy/doc/retypeuser/tutorials/index.md

 # Tutorials

-This chapter contains a series of tutorials that cover the basics steps that a typical end user should be able to do.
+This chapter contains a series of tutorials that cover the basic steps that a typical end user should be able to do.